japila-books/apache-spark-internals/docs/rest/index.md

 = Status REST API -- Monitoring Spark Applications Using REST API

-*Status REST API* is a collection of REST endpoints under `/api/v1` URI path in the link:spark-api-UIRoot.adoc[root containers for application UI information]:
+*Status REST API* is a collection of REST endpoints under `/api/v1` URI path in the spark-api-UIRoot.md[root containers for application UI information]:

-* [[SparkUI]] link:spark-webui-SparkUI.adoc[SparkUI] - Application UI for an active Spark application (i.e. a Spark application that is still running)
+* [[SparkUI]] spark-webui-SparkUI.md[SparkUI] - Application UI for an active Spark application (i.e. a Spark application that is still running)

-* [[HistoryServer]] xref:spark-history-server:HistoryServer.adoc[HistoryServer] - Application UI for active and completed Spark applications (i.e. Spark applications that are still running or have already finished)
+* [[HistoryServer]] spark-history-server:HistoryServer.md[HistoryServer] - Application UI for active and completed Spark applications (i.e. Spark applications that are still running or have already finished)

-Status REST API uses link:spark-api-ApiRootResource.adoc[ApiRootResource] main resource class that registers `/api/v1` URI <<paths, path and the subpaths>>.
+Status REST API uses spark-api-ApiRootResource.md[ApiRootResource] main resource class that registers `/api/v1` URI <<paths, path and the subpaths>>.

 [[paths]]
 .URI Paths